-Other services consist of advertisements and, prior to the sale of Design Manager, software services and accounted for 3%, 4% and 4% of our net revenue in the years ended December 31, 2022, 2021, and 2020, respectively.
+Other services consist of advertisements and, prior to the sale of Design Manager, software services and accounted for 1%, 3% and 4% of our net revenue in the years ended December 31, 2023, 2022, and 2021, respectively.
 Advertising revenue is generated when impression-based ads are displayed on our online marketplace on our sellers' behalf.
-Software services revenue consists of monthly and annual subscriptions previously sold through our Design Manager subsidiary allowing users, typically interior designers, to access our project management and accounting software.
+Software services revenue consisted of monthly and annual subscriptions previously sold through our Design Manager subsidiary which allowed users, typically interior designers, to access our project management and accounting software.
 On June 29, 2022, we sold Design Manager and no revenue related to software services has been recognized since.